 All of our products are made-to-order.
-Please expect a 2-3 week ship time to ship your order depending on finishes, parts, backorders, shipping delays, etc.
+Please expect a 3-4 week minimum ship time to ship your order depending on finishes, parts, backorders, shipping delays, etc.

 Adjusting Tensioner on Supercharged Pulley System